Research

 My research asks:

-1. How do our workplace contexts, routine work practices, and everyday interactions combine with psychological forces to produce persistent race and gender disparities?
+1. How do our workplace cultures, routine work practices, and everyday interactions combine with psychological forces to produce persistent, multi-level problems that keep organizations stuck?

-2. What evidence-based interventions can organizations implement to address these disparities?
+2. What evidence-based interventions can organizations implement to address these persistent problems?

 I take a multi-level and interdisciplinary approach to research, drawing from sociology, organization theory, social networks, systems psychodynamics, intergroup relations, and social psychology.